chrisconlan/md_math_to_pdf/readme.md

 + Pandoc 1.12 for Markdown rendering. v1.12+ required for YAML headers.
 Pandoc 1.12 through 2.2 supported.

-+ R with Knitr and RMarkdown if you want to execute code.
-This is controlled by an optional argument.
-R and its dependencies aren't required if you don't use the corresponding arguments.
++ Optionally R with Knitr and RMarkdown if you want to execute code.

 + Optionally `nohup` and `xdg-open` to open PDF's after rendering.
 Controlled by an optional argument.